12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 When you are in deep work, your coworker can come to you with irrelevant work or discussion that can damage your productivity.

-Additional studies by the University of Virginia and Indiana University demonstrate that gossip damages trust and diminishes employee engagement, morale, and reputation.
+Additional studies by the University of Virginia and Indiana University demonstrate that gossip has negative effects as it damages trust and diminishes employee engagement, morale, and reputation.

 How can you tackle this?
 Unfortunately, there is no proven way.

-The best you can do is enforce a positive workplace culture and have policies in place to deal with extreme cases of negative gossip against employees.
+The best you can do is enforce a modern workplace culture and have policies in place to deal with extreme cases of negative gossip against employees.

-HR can encourage an uplifting culture where each one of the employees will have positive participation regarding how we can make the workplace better and manage organizational behavior.
+HR can encourage an uplifting culture where each employee will have positive participation regarding how we can make the workplace better and manage organizational behavior.

 6. Multitasking